RochesterinNYC/opsimulate/README.md

 - Run `opsimulate connect` and run resulting SSH command to connect to server
 - Try to fix
 - If you need help/hints, run `opsimulate module_hint`
+- Run `opsimulate module_check` to check if the problem has been fixed

 - Run `opsimulate clean` to clean up local artifacts (ex. generated SSH keys) and tear down GCP resources like the VM

 ## TODO:

-- Run `opsimulate check` to check if the problem has been fixed
 - If you can't fix the issue yourself, run `opsimulate resolve` to end the problem simulation

 ## Commands